 But wait!
 There’s more!

 Still, that purchase price is not an inconsequential factor and, if all you’re looking at is sticker price, you’ll pick the gas-powered model every time.
-There are, however, tax incentives to sweeten the deal for EVs.
+There are, however, tax incentives to sweeten the deal for switching to an EV.

-Since 2010, the federal government has offered up to $7,500 in tax credits upon the acquisition of an EV; the credits might be lower for you if you pick a hybrid.
+Since 2010, the federal government has offered up to $7,500 in tax credits for switching to an EV; the credits might be lower for you if you pick a hybrid.
 This was always intended as “training wheels” for the industry and, once an automaker sold 200,000 units, it was no longer eligible to pass this benefit on to its customers.
 Accordingly, the U.S. Department of Energy, General Motors and Tesla no longer need training wheels.

 But there are other automakers.
 Most of the luxury brands – Audi, BMW and Mercedes-Benz, for example – still qualify.
 At the other end of the scale, so do Kia and Hyundai.
 In the middle, you have Ford and Toyota.